mdaehnert/aws-cfn-resource-type-api-gateway-canary-deployment/docs/README.md

 # SPRT::ApiGateway::Deployment

-Deploys REST APIs with canary settings.
+Deploys a REST API to ablue and a green stage with canary settings and deployment hooks for tests against the green stage.

 ## Syntax